Visits to Harehope Quarry

 Harehope Quarry delivers educational visits for school and further and higher education groups.
 It aims to provide educational activities across the curriculum to encourage the enjoyment, respect, understanding and appreciation of the natural and cultural environment around us.

 Harehope Quarry and the surrounding area provide a unique environment for scientific enquiry, geographical investigation, environmental education and education for sustainable development.
-Natural habitats at Harehope quarry include ponds, streams, woodland and grassland.
+Natural habitats at Harehope Quarry include ponds, streams, woodland and species-rich grassland.
 The quarry itself is good for the study of rocks, fossils and the special characteristics of limestone.

 Our programmes are based on 3 main themes:

-- livings things and biodiversity
+- Livings things and biodiversity

-- rocks, fossils and landscapes
+- Rocks, fossils and landscapes

-- sustainable lifestyles
+- Sustainable lifestyles

 We aim to deliver these days using a variety of teaching and learning styles including established environmental education programmes, fieldwork, scientific and geographical enquiry, issue-based inquiries, arts and media techniques and primary research skills.